Healthy Homes Assessment Aotea

 Aotea Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory to all Aotea and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required in all Aotea and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove conformance with any Healthy Homes Standards that apply or will be in force to their rental properties.
+• Landlords and property managers must keep records to demonstrate compliance with any Healthy Homes Standard that apply or will be applied to an apartment rental.

-• Private landlords and property managers are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.
+• Property managers and private landlords must make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed , or altered Tenancy.

 Unreasonable Gaps & Holes